 When our coaches deliver workshops using PowerPoint we provide them with a skeleton slide deck.
 We value whitespace and believe every element on our slides must have a purpose.
 Purpose is our number 1 principle (we have 6 key principles) and it underpins everything that we do in learning.

-You can read more about why we value purpose so highly by clicking here.
+You can read more about why we value purpose so highly.

 There are many small changes that you can make to your slides to reduce cognitive load and ensure participants can focus, and engage, throughout your workshops.